jameshughes89/cs4XX-EvolutionaryComputation/site/topics/parameters/comparing.rst

 * It may feel like an arbitrary position to take, but with this assumption, it allows one to start to form an argument

 #.
 Assume the drug has no actual impact on the recovery time
 #.
-If the drug has no impact, then it would be like both groups had the placebo
+If the drug has no impact, then it could be expected that the average recovery time would be no different than the placebo
 #.
 If both groups had the placebo, it really would not have mattered which person was assigned to which group
 #.
 Thus, it should be possible to assign each individual and their corresponding recovery time to one of the two groups randomly
 #.
 Therefore, the difference in the average recovery times between the two randomly assigned groups would be an example of what one would get by dumb luck